 Bernard de Launay (1740-1789) was a royal military officer, the last governor of the Bastille fortress and one of the first notable casualties of the French Revolution.
-De Launay was actually born within the walls of the Bastille, his father having also served as its governor.
-When the Bastille was surrounded by Parisians in July 1789, de Launay’s men opened fire on the crowd, killing and wounding numerous people.
-It is unknown whether de Launay gave the order to fire, however those outside the prison held him directly responsible.
-Later reports suggested that de Launay was panicked and had acted irrationally and unpredictably.
-He eventually surrendered the fortress and was seized by the mob, who resolved to carry him to the Hotel de Ville for trial – however an incident on the way led to de Launay being butchered and decapitated.
-His head was later paraded through the city atop a pike.
+De Launay was actually born within the walls of the Bastille, his father having served as its governor during the 1740s.
+He obtained a commission in the Parisian garrison and in 1776 purchased the office of Bastille governor.
+De Launay’s 13-year governorship of the royal fortress and prison was unremarkable until July 1789, when a large crowd surrounded the building demanding access to the armoury.
+There was some negotiation, after which De Launay’s men opened fire on the crowd, killing and wounding numerous people.
+It is unknown whether de Launay gave the order to fire but those outside the prison held him directly responsible.
+Later reports suggested that de Launay panicked and acted irrationally and unpredictably.
+He eventually surrendered the fortress and was seized by the mob, who resolved to carry him to the Hotel de Ville for trial.
+Instead, an incident on the way led to de Launay being murdered and decapitated.
+His corpse was dismembered and his head and other body parts were paraded through the city atop pikes.